 Duo Clean Technology

-In terms of innovation you’ve got to put Shark on the upper echelon, right up there with Dyson and the DuoClean feature is proof of that.
+In terms of innovation, you’ve got to put Shark on the upper echelon, right up there with Dyson, and the DuoClean feature is proof.

-The idea here is instead of using a low profile cleaner head that oftentimes result in snow plowing, the roller would actually pull dirt towards the inlet then into the bin.
+The idea here is instead of using a low profile cleaner head that pushes dirt, and the roller would pull it in.

-Shark took that idea from Dyson and integrated it into their product by combining it with a stiff bristled brush that provides agitation on carpet.
+Shark took that idea from Dyson and integrated it into their product by combining it with a stiff-bristled brush that provides agitation on carpets.

 You get the best of two worlds without having to remove switch tools.
-Pretty clever by Shark I must say.
+Pretty smart by Shark, I must say.